Saturation of the compression of two interacting magnetic flux tubes evidenced in the laboratory: Introduction

-To characterize the individual magnetic field structures produced by each plasma, as well as the compression produced by their encounter in the region between the two targets, we use proton radiography \cite{Schaeffer2023} (see Methods).
-This diagnostic yields the magnetic field distribution in strength and spatial in the $xy$-plane.
+To characterize the individual magnetic field structures produced by each plasma in the laboratory experiment, as well as the compression produced by their encounter in the region between the two targets, we use proton radiography \cite{Schaeffer2023} (see Methods).
+This diagnostic yields the magnetic field distribution in strength and spatial distribution in the $xy$-plane.